esterkin31415/Software-Architect-Project-11/artefacts/architecture/architecture-principles/README.md

      1. Provide A Hypothesis For Every Learning
      1. Isolate Proofs of Concepts from Production Data and Systems
      1. Relax Compliance but Consider the Consequence of Doing So
+     1. Basic Engineering, Delivery and Testing Principles are not to be relaxed for the Solution Architecture of Proofs of Concepts
 # A. Enterprise Architecture Principles

 ## Principle A1: Primacy of Principles